 From the Brevard County Sheriff: Release of an incarcerated individual is a time-consuming process that must accommodate all those being processed through the facility.
 Bond may be posted 24 hours a day, it can take several hours to release individuals due to the numerous checks and balances used to ensure proper release procedures are being followed, and that the correct individual is released.

-Attorney John C. Murphy wants to help you!
+Murphy’s Law Offices wants to help you!

 When you are charged with a crime, you want an AGGRESSIVE criminal defense attorney that will fight for your rights.

 In Florida, it is not against the law to drink and then drive.
 It is only a violation of Florida law to drink to the point of impairment of normal faculties and then drive.

 After you are arrested for a Florida DUI and you blew over .08 or refused the breath test, likely the Brevard Law Enforcement Officer seized your Florida Driver’s License and the bad news is your driving privilege has been suspended.

 The Florida Standard Jury Instructions defines “actual physical control” in DUI cases to mean a person was “physically in or on the vehicle and had the capability to operate the vehicle, regardless of whether he or she is actually operating the vehicle at the time”.